pierotofy/OpenSplat/README.md

 * **ROCm**: Make sure you have the ROCm installed at /opt/rocm. https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html

-**libtorch**: Visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
+For libtorch visit https://pytorch.org/get-started/locally/ and select your OS, for package select "LibTorch".
 Make sure to match your version of ROCm (5.7) if you want to leverage AMD GPU support in libtorch.

 Then: